Animals

 Least ConcernNATURAL HABITAT

-The North American river otter lives in lakes, rivers, wetlands, coastal shorelines, marshes and estuaries.DIET
+The North American river otter lives in lakes, rivers, wetlands, coastal shorelines, marshes, and estuaries.DIET

-IN THE WILD – Fish, frogs, insects, crustaceans and small mammals
+IN THE WILD – Fish, frogs, insects, crustaceans, and small mammals

-IN THE ZOO – Fish, meat and carrotsFASCINATING FACTS
+IN THE ZOO – Fish, meat, and carrotsFASCINATING FACTS

-• Members of the weasel family
+• They are members of the weasel family.

 Conservation